-So… Y’all know earlier this week I shared with you my procedure for making Herb-Bombs – ice-cube sized bundles of deliciousness that include chopped fresh herbs and garlic from my garden topped with olive oil & frozen in an ice cube tray.
+I’ve shared with you my procedure for making Herb Bombs – ice-cube sized bundles of deliciousness that include chopped fresh herbs and garlic from my garden topped with olive oil & frozen in an ice cube tray.

-I’ve used these Herb-Bombs to quickly & easily make my brown rice much more flavorful.
+I’ve used these Herb-Bombs to quickly & easily make my plain rice much more flavorful.

 But today I’m going to be making pasta salad.
 During these dog days of summer I’m always looking for cooler dining choices that don’t require lots of time in the kitchen.